dbos-inc/dbos-docs/docs/typescript/examples/kafka-alert-queue.md

 #...
 dbos-cloud app deploy
 ```
-This way, the `dbos-cloud app deploy` command will pass the value of `KAFKA_BROKER` to the deployed cloud app.
+This way, the `dbos-cloud app deploy` command passes the value of `KAFKA_BROKER` to the deployed cloud app.